 I have a great lens set now, offering the best lenses tuned to the 4:3 sensor.
 Most people rave about the Olympus 12-40:2.8, 12-45:4 and both 40-150mm f:2.8 and f:4 lenses.
 Actually, their cheapest 40-150 has a rabid following, too! ;)

-For me the current wide-normal zoom choice is the 12-60, f/2.8-4, 4thirds lens.
-That comes up at ~685 grams (including the 43-μ adapter), which is contrary to my weight preference!
+The current wide-normal zoom choice is the 12-60, f/2.8-4, 4thirds lens from Olympus!
+That comes up at ~685 grams (including the 43-μ adapter)!
 Does that make sense?

 Let's find out!